uqlibrary/technology-training/Python/python_intro.md

 pi
 ```

-To install more: might need Pip, or from the Anaconda Navigator.
+To install more: might need Pip, or to do it from the Anaconda Navigator.

 ```bash
 python -m pip install SomePackage